SamMakesThings/weave-pipecat/System Design Spec.md

 - [x] Get entire conversation audio recording.
 - [x] Make a JavaScript UI that can successfully make calls.
 - [x] Create the complete UI flow, including the success screens, level change state, and navigation.
-- [ ] Integrate with PipeCat for real voice capabilities
+- [x] Integrate with PipeCat for real voice capabilities
-- [ ] Deploy the conversational system as a fast API server.
 - [ ] Create the level one bot
 - [ ] Set up the Weave dashboards / leaderboards and how they link
 - [ ] Connect frontend to backend for level validation

+## Log
+- Looking at this example project from Daily re: PipeCat and NextJS: https://github.com/daily-co/pipecat-cloud-simple-chatbot
+	- I'll need to push a new PipeCat Cloud image, but that's fine.
+	- I wonder if I can just ask Cline to integrate the server and client?
+Can it look up documentation and go to links?